awarelabshq/testchimp-sdk/README.md

 If you are only interested in recording the UI layer along with API interactions initiated by the UI (and creating tests covering only the API layer), installing just the frontend SDK is sufficient.
 To enable recording of the complete stack (and creation of tests covering the entire stack):
 1. Enable OpenTelemetry in your backend services.
-2. Install and configure Aware SDK for each backend service.
+2. Install and configure TestChimp SDK for each backend service.

-Currently, Aware SDK is supported for the following tech stacks:
+Currently, TestChimp SDK is supported for the following tech stacks:
 1. Java Spring - [Documentation](https://github.com/awarelabshq/testchimp-sdk/tree/main/backend/java-spring#java-spring)
 2. NodeJS - [Documentation](https://github.com/awarelabshq/testchimp-sdk/tree/main/backend/nodejs#nodejs)